Learn how to brew your own beer. If you enjoy drinking flavorful beer, why not learn how to brew your own? It’s cheap, fun and delicious!

 And if you ever brew that chocolate cherry ancho pepper porter, send me a bottle, won’t you?

-Recipe for a Basic American Brown Ale
+Basic American Brown Ale Recipe

 American brown ale is a slightly richer, hoppier version of the classic English brown ale style.
 Good examples of commercial brown ales include Moose Drool brown ale from Big Sky Brewing, and Sierra Nevada brown ale.
 The following ingredients are typically sold at homebrewing shops, and this list might cost you about $35 to $40.
 You’ll need the grain cracked, which you can do with a rolling pin and a plastic bag, or you can ask the shop to crack the grain for you.
 (Makes 5 gallons.)